A quick overview of the web interface, the web-based media player, the search screen and the Cisco IP phone app.

 This guide is for system and network engineers who plan, install and configure Verba solutions.

-- Plan — When you are planning your system you will have to make decisions about how you will deploy your system.
+- Plan — When you plan your system you have to make decisions about how you will deploy your system.

 - Configure — The Verba Recording System needs configuration both in your network and in the system itself.